un1cum/Beast_Bomber/README.md

 `First setup`
 - You must have support for "less secure apps" set to "turn on" on your Gmail.
 Here is the link to do so: https://www.google.com/settings/security/lesssecureapps
 - The program will configure everything else on its own.
 If the automatic setup fails, you can set it up manually.
-Along with BoMbEr comes a requirements.txt file.
+Along with Beast Bomber comes a requirements.txt file.
 This file contains external dependencies.
 To install them, you need to open cmd/terminal and write: pip install -r requirements.txt

 **The setup is done!**